BrendelGroup/BWASP/HOWTO.md

 $BWASP_EXEC make &> bwasp.log
 ```

-The preceding `$BWASP_EXEC` makes sure that `make` runs from inside the Singularity container,
+The preceding `$BWASP_EXEC` makes sure that `make` runs from inside the
-where we made sure all the moving parts are in working condition (i.e. all required binaries are in correct version and path).
+singularity container, where we made sure all the moving parts are in working
+condition (i.e. all required binaries are in correct version and path).
-Although it is possible to set up and use BWASP natively, this is not recommended nor supported.

-The first *make* command with the -n flag simply shows what _make_ will do and is valuable for reference.
+The first *make* command with the -n flag simply shows what _make_ will do and
+is valuable for reference.
-The second _make_ command runs the preparatory genome processing step which needs to be done once and is shared for all samples of a given species.
+The second _make_ command runs the preparatory genome processing step which
+needs to be done once and is shared for all samples of a given species.
 The third _make_ command will run the main workflow.

 Once the the common _bismark_\__genome_\__preparation_ step is done, you